Radiant Cordero

 Business and Community Meeting:

-HART and its contractors held an online business and community meeting on Thursday, January 30, 2025 via Zoom.
-The meeting covered ongoing projects, lane closures, and public impacts in the City Center segment of the Honolulu Rail Transit Project, including areas such as Kalihi, Iwilei, Downtown, Chinatown, and Kaka’ako.
-Click Here to access the meeting presentation.
+The next Business and Community Meeting will be held on Thursday, May 28, 2026, at 1:00 p.m.
+The meeting will cover ongoing projects, lane closures, and public impacts in the City Center segment of the Honolulu Rail Transit Project, which includes the areas of Kalihi, Iwilei, Downtown, Chinatown, and Kakaako.

 ‘AIEA